 Lengthy guidebooks and enormous maps not only take up more than their fair share of your baggage allowance, they often contain out-of-date or confusing information – and they don't exactly help you blend in with the locals.

-Luckily, these days you can have all the information you'd ever need in your pocket, just a touch of a button away, allowing you to pack more into both your suitcase and your trip.
-We've rounded up the essential free smartphone apps you should download to ensure you make the most of a visit to the Eternal City.
+Luckily, these days you can have all the information you'd ever need in your pocket, allowing you to pack more into both your suitcase and your trip.
+We've rounded up the essentials for a holiday to Rome,

 Fountains in Italy